-Louisiana’s subtropical climate, forested and vegetation-rich topography and position within the corridor of a major North American migratory flyway make the state a haven for a huge variety of birds and travelers who want to see them in their natural habitat.
+Louisiana’s subtropical climate, forests and position within the corridor of a major North American migratory flyway make the state a haven for a huge variety of birds and travelers who want to see them in their natural habitat.

-For the serious Louisiana birdwatcher, this article has downloadable brochures on four major birding trails spanning the state: The America’s Wetland Birding Trail (115 bird watching sites through 22 Louisiana parishes); the Mississippi River Birding Trail (30 sites in 13 parishes); the Red River Birding Trail (82 sites in 18 parishes); and the Zachary Taylor Parkway Birding Trail (27 sites in 10 parishes.
-The Atchafalaya National Heritage Area has even more detailed information, via a Louisiana birding book published by the American Birding Association.
+For the serious Louisiana birdwatcher, this article has downloadable brochures on three major birding trails spanning the state: The Mississippi River Birding Trail (30 sites in 13 parishes); the Red River Birding Trail (82 sites in 18 parishes); and the Zachary Taylor Parkway Birding Trail (27 sites in 10 parishes.
+The Atchafalaya National Heritage Area has even more detailed information for both budding bird lovers and seasoned ornithologists.

-But for people like me, the relative birding novice (okay, the complete novice) who is already prone to delve into Louisiana’s scenic, rural areas, here is a crash course on some cool off-the-beaten-path places to go and the feathery fauna one may encounter.
+But for people like me, the relative birding novice (okay, the complete novice) who is already prone to delve into Louisiana’s scenic, rural areas, here is a crash course on some cool off-the-beaten-path places to visit.

 Red River National Wildlife Refuge, Bossier City.
 A seven-mile trail system provides access to what is said to be a critical stopover point for more than 200 species of migratory songbirds and shorebirds, plus wintering grounds for waterfowl and wading birds.
 Be sure to check out the visitor center, which houses frequent interpretive programs.

 Sicily Island Hills Wildlife Management Area, Harrisonburg.
-This management area which is unusually hilly compared to Louisiana’s typical topography has a waterfall that doubles as a nesting spot for Louisiana waterthrush.
+This management area which is unusually hilly compared to Louisiana’s typical topography has a waterfall that doubles as a nesting spot for bald eagles.
 Surrounding forests are home to several warblers and flycatchers.

-Honorable Mention: Kisatchie National Forest’s Longleaf Trail, Cloutierville.
-A Scenic Byway through Louisiana’s six-district national forest, Kisatchie’s primary bird draw is the red-cockaded woodpecker, plus dozens of breeding, wintering and resident species including broad-winged hawk, eastern towhee, flycatcher and waterthrush.
+Kisatchie National Forest’s Longleaf Trail, Cloutierville.
+This Scenic Byway traces through Louisiana’s six-district national forest.
+Kisatchie’s primary bird draw is the red-cockaded woodpecker, plus dozens of breeding, wintering and resident species including broad-winged hawk, eastern towhee, flycatcher and waterthrush.

 Pintail Wildlife Drive, Cameron.
 Located inside the Cameron Prairie National Wildlife Refuge, this loop hosts ducks, geese and numerous other waterfowl by the thousands during winter months.
 Year-round regulars include the roseate spoonbill, white-faced ibis, American avocet, black-necked stilt, green heron, killdeer, great blue heron, gallinule, neotropic cormorant, tricolored heron and snowy egret.
-Thanks to boardwalks, the area is easily accessible and tripod friendly.
+Thanks to boardwalks and a gravel trail, the area is easily accessible and tripod friendly.

 Tunica Hills Wildlife Management Area, St. Francisville.
 It is no wonder noted naturalist and author/painter of Birds of America, John James Audubon, at one time resided in this region of Louisiana.
 The management area is a hardwood forest where various woodpeckers, vireos, thrushes, warblers, wood storks and herons dwell among steep slopes, bluffs and creek bottoms.

-Honorable Mention: Louisiana State University Campus Lakes, Baton Rouge.
-It is said that the lakes on and just off LSU’s main campus are home to nearly 200 bird species including egrets, herons and ibises.
+Louisiana State University Campus Lakes, Baton Rouge.
+It is said that the lakes near LSU’s main campus are home to nearly 200 bird species including egrets, herons and ibises.
 Mass sightings of American white pelicans during cooler months are known to clog traffic on lake-adjacent roads, as passers-by slow down to admire the flocks.

 City Park, New Orleans.
-The sixth largest urban park in the U.S., City Park’s 1,500 acres of hedges, fields and live oaks are home to migrant flycatchers, vireos, thrushes, wood-warblers, tanagers, grosbeaks, buntings and orioles during fall and spring.
+As one of the oldest urban parks in the U.S., City Park’s 1,300 acres of hedges, fields and live oaks are home to migrant flycatchers, vireos, thrushes, wood-warblers, tanagers, grosbeaks, buntings and orioles during fall and spring.